-We work alongside real people in rural communities to make a difference.
+We work alongside people in rural communities to make a difference.

-Cambridgeshire ACRE is an independent organisation, a registered charity and a company limited by guarantee.
-We’re also part of the national ACRE Network of 38 similar organisations in England.
+Cambridgeshire ACRE is an independent organisation, registered charity and company limited by guarantee.

 Cambridgeshire ACRE’s strategy for the period 2019 – 2024, called “Towards our 100th Year: Building stronger rural communities”, was launched by our President at our Annual General Meeting in September 2019.

-Our strategy provides an overview of our long-term plans and establishes our priorities for serving the needs of rural communities over the next five years.
+Our strategy provides an overview of our long-term plans and establishes our priorities for serving the needs of rural communities over a five year period.
 Our strategy was developed in consultation with our staff, trustees, members and partners.

 Each year we produce an annual business plan that sets our annual targets, timescales and the outcome monitoring framework.
 We use this to report our progress at our Annual General Meeting each year.